-Social media is about two things: posting content and engaging with content.
+Social media is about two things: posting content and engaging.
 Getting the balance right is the key to success and learning from others who get it right can help you get off to a flying start.

 How often should you post onto Facebook?
 According to Hubspot it depends on the number of followers you have.
 If under 10,000 post up to once a day, over this 1-2.

 So a good aim for all businesses is to post at least once - most studies tend to agree that once per day is optimal, with a maximum of two.